 Dyson 360 Eye Review – Is Futuristic Looking Robot Really the Best?

-How does this stack up against the current market leaders the Roomba and Neato?
 That’s what we will find out in this review.

 James Dyson has said that current robotic vacuums are just gimmicks, saying that “they’ve got whiskers sticking out of them – whiskers don’t clean anything they just disturb the birds”.